dasch-swiss/dsp-ui-lib/projects/dsp-ui/design-documentation.md

 - `abstract getInitValue(): any`: gets the value from the displayValue, if any.
 - `getInitComment: : string | null` gets the comment from displayValue, if any.
-- `standardValidatorFunc(val: any, comment: string, commentCtrl: FormControl): ValidatorFn`: generates a validator that checks if the value changed by the user is different form the existing version (in update mode): at least the comment has to be different from the previous version.
+- `standardValidatorFunc(val: any, comment: string, commentCtrl: FormControl): ValidatorFn`: generates a validator that checks if the value changed by the user is different from the existing version (in update mode): the comment has to at least be different from the previous version for the value to be valid.
 - `standardValueComparisonFunc(initValue: any, curValue: any): boolean`: method called by `standardValidatorFunc` that checks two given values for equality.
-This method has to be overridden for complex types (e.g., interval that is represented as an object).
+This method has to be overridden for complex types (e.g., an interval, which is represented as an object).
 - `abstract customValidators: ValidatorFn[]`: contains validators for type checking (e.g, to check that a number is an integer).
 - `resetFormControl(): void ` resets the values in the `FormControl`s and the validators for the given `mode` and `displayValue`.
-- `abstract getNewValue(): CreateValue | false` to get a new value from the form
+- `abstract getNewValue(): CreateValue | false` gets a new value from the form.
-- `abstract getUpdatedValue(): UpdateValue | false` to get an updated value from the form
+- `abstract getUpdatedValue(): UpdateValue | false` gets an updated value from the form.

 Each value component contains the necessary logic to convert between a `ReadValue` and the representation in the UI as well as to convert between an edited value in the UI and a `UpdateValue` or `CreateValue`.